jacobphillips99/mallet/README.md

 ### Rate Limiting and Monitoring
 To safely scale and handle API usage, MALLET includes a real-time outbound request rate-limiter.
 Users can define per-provider and per-model limits (such as requests/min, tokens/min, and number of concurrent requests) to prevent unexpected rate-limiting by model providers.
 The [`rate_limits.yaml`](https://github.com/jacobphillips99/mallet/blob/main/src/mallet/config/rate_limits.yaml) contains the configuration for the rate limiter, which is loaded into the singular [`RateLimit`](https://github.com/jacobphillips99/mallet/blob/main/src/mallet/models/rate_limit.py)object.
 The RateLimit object is passed to each VLM object in order to limit the rate of outbound requests.
 The RateLimit object tracks usage statistics and even provides a CLI tool to view rate limit activity in real-time.
 See [rate_limit_cli.py](https://github.com/jacobphillips99/mallet/blob/main/src/mallet/models/rate_limit_cli.py) for the `curses` based UI tool showing each mode's request rate and token consumption live.

+### Using MALLET with AutoEval
+To use MALLET and evaluate a VLM on a real-world robot, you should first deploy a VLMPolicyServer to Modal using the instructions above.
+Next, go to the [AutoEval dashboard](http://159.223.171.199:46569/page/) and create a new job.
+Input the job description, choose a robot and task, and then submit your policy server URL (drop the leading `http://`).
+Input your port (if using the `tunnel` approach) or choose `-1` for no port (for the default behavior).
+Submit the job and wait for it to begin!
+If you're deploying a VLA server, you can use `keep_alive.py` to warm the node before the job begins.
+During job submission, the AutoEval server automatically sends a test request, so the node needs to be warm beforehand or within 10 seconds of the job submission.

 ## Modal Servers